kampersanda/fast_succinct_trie/README.md

 Since FST was developed for succinct range query filtering, the original implementation [efficient/SuRF](https://github.com/efficient/SuRF) allows to include false positives in the solutions.
 The library [kampersanda/fast\_succinct\_trie](https://github.com/kampersanda/fast_succinct_trie) modifies it and provides a string map based on FST.

+## Install

+This library consists of only header files.
+Please through the path to the directory [`include`](https://github.com/kampersanda/fast_succinct_trie/tree/master/include).

 ## Build instructions

 You can download and compile this library as the following commands: